SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/data-tests/use-project-tests.md

 - Happy path: There is now a row in the table → you have detected the thing you were trying to detect!
 - The table no longer exists since one or more input data sources were deleted or inaccessible
-- Dataset schema changes, such as in the column or datatype
-- The seed in the test is different from what’s in your warehouse
+- The Failure Calculation function is invalid
-- Code releases that caused a breaking change
+- The Error If and Warn If conditions are invalid

 :::note